Personal Branding – we all need it and here is why!

 Consider these seven tactics to expand your personal brand.

 - Connect your personal brand with your industry and your company brand.

 Think of it as a triangle.
-If you are in a hot industry or with a well-branded company, you should always draft or ride on top of those waves.
+If you are in a hot industry or with a well-branded company, you can draft or ride on top of those waves.
 For example, as a sales professional with a leading semiconductor company, use that brand and branding to enhance your brand.
 Create a “halo effect.”
 Sometimes being in a particular industry can provide instant credibility.
-It is up to you on whether you maintain that status, but the brand proximity will help.
+It is up to you whether you maintain that status, but the brand proximity will help.

 - Be Sincere

 Personal branding takes effort and integrity.
 It must be consistent.
 When you provide a unique brand promise, you can help your prospects feel comfortable opening up and listening to you.
 This authenticity can create personal connections and trust.
 Help your contacts by being upfront about your personal interests, so people will see you have something in common.
 Don’t be afraid to talk about some of your unique or specific interests.
 If you love shooting, gardening, or have a background in athletics, you should share this.
 Those are things that tell others who you are.

 What is your why?
 In other words, what do you love, and where is your talent?
 Think of someone you consider a thought leader in your industry?
 Why do you admire them?
 Now, what makes you a thought leader in your industry?

 The things that make you valuable in your career should be the focus areas of your personal brand.
 Your audience will perceive you the way you initially present yourself.
 Half the battle of personal branding is believing what you know about yourself.
 An authentic brand is natural and can’t be faked.
 Be a storyteller.
 Share stories about how you have helped others with your unique talent, and always be humble.

 Another way to build your brand is to find opportunities to speak at events or write blogs for online publications and LinkedIn.

 - Utilize Social Selling